ssjshields/archetype/.github/README.md

 &nbsp;
 # Customization
-*Note: These files can be opened with any text edtior*
+*These files can be opened with any text edtior*

 `CHOOSE_YOUR_COLORS.xml`